 Chapter 63: Politics in African States

 In more than one regard, the academic discussion about politics in Africa2 is still marked by post-colonialism.
 Not only is the discussion dominated by scholars of non-African origin, it is also still divided by language barriers, and it is still not free of sweeping arguments about economic backwardness, deficiencies that outsiders need to work on, and a heavy internationalization of politics that recalls the colonial age.
-There is furthermore an ongoing debate about the role of colonialism for the current state and problems of African societies (e.g. Omeje, 2015; Young, 2012) and also one about the forms of colonial rule and the part African actors played in it (e.g. Bayart, 2010; ...
+There is furthermore an ongoing debate about the role of colonialism for the current state and problems of African societies (e.g. Omeje, 2015; Young, 2012) and also one about the forms of colonial rule and the part African actors played in it (e.g. Bayart, 2010; Young, ...